zeolearn/nodejs-text-tutorial/module3.md

 # Events and Streams

-Traditionally, in Nodejs, to process a data in the form of a file by reading and writing consumes a lot more memory since this processing methods needs to load the file every time it has to read or write that file.
+Traditionally, in a web server, to process a data in the form of a file by reading and writing consumes a lot more memory since this processing methods needs to load the file every time it has to read or write that file.
 This is considered as a waste of resources.
-Node.js asynchornous nature provides two suitable options for us to work with.
+Think of it, in terms of scalbility and Big Data if we are wasting resources, we are going to compromise a lot.
+Node.js asynchornous nature provides two suitable options for us to work with and to provide a flow of data that consumes less resources since Node.js is based on non-blokcing asynchronous model.
 They are emitting events and streams.
 In this section, we will be taking a look into both of them.

 ## EventEmitter Class